Lány (Kladno District): Etymology

-The word lány means in Czech 'fields' or 'tracts (of land)'.
+The Czech word lány means 'fields' or 'tracts (of land)'.
 In older times, the word also denoted land belonging to one court (land cultivated by one person in one cultivation period).

 Geography

 Lány lies about 9 km west of Kladno and 35 km west of Prague.
 Most of the municipality is located in the Křivoklát Highlands and in the Křivoklátsko Protected Landscape Area.
 The highest point is at 465 m above sea level.

 History

 The first written mention of Lány is from 1392, when there was a wooden fortress.
 The village often changed owners.
-From 1581 it was property of Jiřík Bořita Martinic.
+From 1581, it was property of Jiřík Bořita Martinic.
 He sold it to Emperor Rudolf II in 1589.
-He had replaced the fortress with a Renaissance hunting lodge.
+The emperor had replaced the fortress with a Renaissance hunting lodge.

-Until 1658, Lány was property of the royal chamber, then it was purchased by the House of Schwarzenberg.
+Until 1658, Lány was property of the royal chamber, but then it was purchased by the Schwarzenberg family.
 They merged Lány with the Křivoklát estate.
 The Waldstein family bought the estate at the end of the 17th century.
 After Marie Anna of Waldstein married Prince Joseph Wilhelm Fürstenberg, the estate fell to the Fürstenberg family, which held Lány until 1921.

 The second oldest horse-drawn iron wagonway in continental Europe operated between Prague and Lány (originally planned to reach Plzeň) from 1831 until 1869.
 Its final station was in present-day forester's lodge of Píně.